Economy of Africa: Regional economic organizations

 During the 1960s, Ghanaian politician Kwame Nkrumah promoted economic and political union of African countries, with the goal of independence.
 Since then, objectives, and organizations, have multiplied.
 Recent decades have brought efforts at various degrees of regional economic integration.
 Trade between African states accounts for only 11% of Africa's total commerce as of 2012, around five times less than in Asia.
 Most of this intra-Africa trade originates from South Africa and most of the trade exports coming out of South Africa goes to abutting countries in Southern Africa.

 There are currently eight regional organizations that assist with economic development in Africa:

 Economic variants and indicators

-After an initial rebound from the 2009 world economic crisis, Africa's economy was undermined in the year 2011 by the Arab uprisings.
+After an initial rebound from the 2009 world economic crisis, Africa's economy was undermined in 2011 by the Arab uprisings.
 The continent's growth fell back from 5% in 2010 to 3.4% in 2011.
-With the recovery of North African economies and sustained improvement in other regions, growth across the continent is expected to accelerate to 4.5% in 2012 and 4.8% in 2013.
-Short-term problems for the world economy remain as Europe confronts its debt crisis.
+With the recovery of North African economies and sustained improvement in other regions, growth across the continent was expected to accelerate to 4.5% in 2012 and 4.8% in 2013.
+Short-term problems for the world economy remained as Europe confronted its debt crisis.
 Commodity prices—crucial for Africa—have declined from their peak due to weaker demand and increased supply, and some could fall further.
-But prices are expected to remain at levels favourable for African exporter.
+However, prices are expected to remain at levels favourable for African exporters.